Phone: 323-660-6639 Website: www.vintagecinemas.com/vista

 A 1966 L.A.
 Times ad for the theatre's clientele of "Rugged Adults."
 Thanks to Ken McIntyre for locating it for a post on the Photos of Los Angeles Facebook page.

 In 1980 it was rescued by Thomas Theatres and reopened as a revival house.
 Mike Thomas was at the time also running theatres in San Francisco such as the Warfield, the Crest (which he was calling the Electric), and the Strand.
 He did a big cleanup and restoration project, including rejuvenating the roof sign.

 In 1982 Landmark Theatres took over the operation.
-Lance Alspaugh's 5 Star Theatres (now known as Vintage Cinemas) acquired the business in 1983.
-A $1 million project between 1987 and 2000 designed by Ronald Wright included a new Egyptian style boxoffice, a seismic retrofit, work on projection and sound, restoration of paint and plaster, and reseating the theatre.
+Lance Alspaugh's 5 Star Theatres (now known as Vintage Cinemas) acquired the business in 1988 and bought the building in 1997.
+A $1 million project between 1997 and 2000 designed by Ronald Wright included a new Egyptian style boxoffice, a seismic retrofit, work on projection and sound, restoration of paint and plaster, and reseating the theatre.
 The entrance has celebrity hand and footprints, nicely chronicled on a celebrity footprints page on the theatre's website.

-Status: Still open with first runs, moveovers and occasional revivals.
-The Vista is now equipped with a Sony 4K digital projector but retains 35mm capability for special showings.
-Vintage Cinemas also operates the nearby Los Feliz, a triplex.
+Status: Until the March 2020 Covid shutdown it was open and doing well with first runs, moveovers and occasional revivals.
+The Vista has a Sony 4K digital projector but retains 35mm capability for special showings.
+Vintage Cinemas, the operator until the mid-2021 sale to Quentin Tarantino, also operates the nearby Los Feliz, a triplex.

 The Vista in the Movies: